Tips On Care And Growing Duranta Erecta

 Since dewdrop plants grow and spread quickly, they are also often used to fill up empty spaces in gardens.

-Duranta is also known as a medicinal plant. [source]
+Duranta is also known as a medicinal plant and can ba a winter houseplant. [source]